aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xls/_index.md

 ---
 title: Java XLSB to XLS - XLSB to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSB to XLS in Java.
-Java Convert XLSB to XLS saveformat.
-Java XLSB to XLS format.
-Save XLSB to XLS Java.
+Convert XLSB to XLS quickly and easily with Aspose.Cells.
+Java XLSB to XLS.
+Java Save XLSB to XLS.
+Save XLSB as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSB to XLS in Java., Java XLSB to XLS saveformat., XLSB to XLS Java., Java Convert XLSB to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSB to XLS in Java., Save XLSB to XLS using Java., Java XLSB to XLS saveformat., XLSB to XLS Converter., Java Save XLSB as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}